Today's Verse: Ephesians 6:22

 My Prayer...

-Father, forgive me for letting my difficulties ruin my attitude.
-I want to be a blessing to others no matter my personal circumstances.
-Convict me with your Spirit when I begin to focus too much on myself and my situation.
-Expand my heart with your grace so that I can use my inconveniences, problems, struggles, and challenges to be opportunities to share and to display your grace.
-In Jesus' name I pray.
+Father, please forgive me for letting my difficulties ruin my attitude.
+I want to be a blessing to others regardless of my personal circumstances.
+Convict me with your Spirit when I begin to focus too much on myself and my personal situations.
+Expand my heart with your grace so that I can use my inconveniences, problems, struggles, and challenges to be opportunities to share and display your grace.
+In Jesus' name, I pray.
 Amen.

 Have thoughts on this devotional?
 Leave a comment